varocketry/guitar-mastery-hub/public/lessons/lesson_028_rhythm_lead_integration.md

 ---

-## 🎸 SECTION 4: MUSICAL DECISION-MAKING
+## ðŸŽ¸ SECTION 4: MUSICAL DECISION-MAKING

 ### When to Play Rhythm